 NO-ONE wants to be miserable with hayfever, so if you're looking for a natural way to combat itchy eyes and streaming nose arising from grass and pollen allergies this spring, then taking CurraNZ daily may be an effective, natural solution.

 With studies showing blackcurrants interrupt allergy inflammatory responses, CurraNZ is proving a hit with customers because of its quick-acting and effective actions – without any side effects.

-As antioxidants and anti-inflammatory agents, they may help reduce reactions that lead to allergenic reactions.
+As antioxidants and anti-inflammatory agents, they can help reduce reactions that lead to allergenic reactions.